Uncertainty avoidance: Politics

 In politics, cultures with high uncertainty avoidance citizens tend to have low interest in politics and citizen protests are repressed.
 This is because political unrest would bring about changes which the majority would not be comfortable with.
 There also tends to be many laws with laws being more specific as to avoid any uncertainty in the interpretation and to guide which behavior is acceptable.

 On the other side of the spectrum in cultures with low uncertainty avoidance citizens tend to be very interested in politics as it serves as a tool for change.
 Protests are accepted as another tool for change and laws are general.

 Crime

 In 2005 Robert M. Wiedenhaefer conducted a study on the factors contributing to terrorism.
 Wiedenhaefer concluded that uncertainty avoidance has a high association with terrorism.
-He asserted through his analysis he found that uncertainty avoidance is the strongest predictor in such crimes.
+He asserted through his analysis that uncertainty avoidance is the strongest predictor in such crimes.

 Ellen Giebels, Miriam Oostinga, Paul Taylor, and Joanna Curtis conducted a study in February 2017 on the impact between police-civilian interactions.
 They hypothesized that a clear and more communicative style of interaction would be used by high uncertainty avoidance negotiators.
 Their study supported this hypothesis.
 In addition, they found that uncertainty avoidance highly influences interactions between said individuals.